code-423n4/2023-08-chainlink/docs/src/src/pools/OperatorStakingPool.sol/contract.OperatorStakingPool.md

 *precondition The caller must be in the claim period or the pool must be closed or paused.*

-*precondition The caller must be a removed operator with removed principal.*
+*precondition The caller must be a removed operator with some removed staked LINK amount.*

 ```solidity